 It was perhaps one of the most famous women’s soccer matches of all time.
 The moment also gave the women’s team their nickname: the Steel Roses.

 Twenty years later, the team arrives to the tournament this summer with one goal: to return to glory on the world’s biggest stage.

 Keep an eye on these players as they lead the Steel Roses in France.

 Wang Shuang is a true playmaker.
 The Asian Footballer of the Year joined PSG in 2018, and she’s ready to show what she’s got at the highest level in the world.

 Wu Haiyan is a 26-year-old defender and veteran of the Steel Roses.
 Serving as the team captain, she commands the back line with experience.

 Wang Shanshan began as a defender but found her strength after moving to attack in 2018.
 She once scored nine goals in 37 minutes—after entering as a substitute.

-China's new away shirt has a brilliant all-over phoenix print with crimson accents.
-Like the home kit, this shirt also has a phoenix graphic inside the collar, a symbol of inner pride and the rise to victory.
+China’s new away shirt has a brilliant all-over phoenix print with crimson accents.
+Like the home kit, this jersey also has a phoenix graphic inside the collar, a symbol of inner pride and the rise to victory.